 If you have been diagnosed with ovarian cancer, then there has undoubtedly been a lot of the words below thrown around.
 Maybe you don’t feel like you have the extra time to ask your doctor, or you want to do a little more research on your own.
 Either way, below is a list of terms and their definitions often used with ovarian cancer.

 To learn more about support and/or clinical trials, visit our Resources page.
 For more information on ovarian cancer in general, such as staging and treatments, visit our full Ovarian Cancer article.
-We also have information about interventions for ovarian cancer during a pregnancy.
+We also have information about interventions for ovarian cancer during pregnancy.

 We wish you a swift and successful battle with ovarian cancer.